strangerism/SEALs/README.md

 At the end of the day is what you make out of it.

-This mod is considered a community tool and is meant to be used by weapon's mod makers or modpack curators/maintainers or to support user's custom modlists.

 A brief video showcasing the mod in action

 [![](https://markdown-videos-api.jorgenkh.no/youtube/U77XatOafVU)](https://youtu.be/U77XatOafVU)

+>[!TIP]
+> This mod is considered a community tool and is meant to be used by weapon's mod makers or modpack curators/maintainers or to support user's custom modlists.

 # Technical aspects